 Sean Milligan.
 Indiana University – Kelley School of Business, 2014

-Major: Information & Process Management, Grammar School: Homer Junior High, STL Class of 2010
+Major: Information & Process Management, Grade School: Homer Junior High, StL Class of 2010

 St. Laurence and the Leader-Scholar program gave me a hard work ethic and ability to manage my time in college.
 I am a proud student of Indiana University in the Kelley School of Business, and I have to thank St. Laurence for giving me the skills that allowed me to hit the ground running my freshman year in Bloomington.
 I am going into my junior year and those skills are still prominent in my studies and in my internship with McDonald’s Corporation.
 My four years at St. Laurence gave me the foundation to succeed in my future endeavors.

 Ryan Tabor – Class of 2008, Grade School: St. Daniel the Prophet School